savantcare/emr/README.md

 Comparisons                                   Stars     Weekly download  Last update       Tree of menu      Retain native cut/copy/paste https://github.com/rawilk/vue-context           205        8047          16 days ago           Yes                 Not sure https://github.com/vmaimone/vue-context-menu    254        1506            July 17
 ```

+Pirority:

+1. the appt date is visible for that i need to slide a little
+2. formdef file should control what buttons show under a form.
+Using that remove the "reset" button in the add form @vikaskedia
+3. Increase the font size dynamically.
+4. Internally change px to rem everywhere.
+5. Father added on Oct3rd.
+Mother added on Nov 11th.
+Mother also shown on Oct3rd slide.